 The fact of identity fluidity within the Gender Dysphoric population is becoming much more obvious as one studies this phenomenon.
 The affirming stance seems counter-intuitive to the principles of therapeutic intervention.
 It is the therapist’s responsibility to provide accurate information and to recommend alternative courses of action based on the client's needs and goals.
-Scientific research maintains that sexuality and identity are flexible and clients wishing change need to be apprised of such information.
+Scientific research maintains that sexuality and identity are flexible, and clients desiring change need to be apprised of such information.

 Psychological and environmental influences are always present in the trajectory of SSA and gender identity.
 It has been found that childhood sexual abuse may lead to having same-sex partners for some (Rosario and Schrimshaw, 2014, p.
 579; 583).
 The APA Task Force (2009) indicated trauma as a precursor to same sex attraction, basing this statement on its review of research including a 30 year study of documented cases of childhood sexual abuse (Mustanski, Kuper, and Greene, 2014).